 English Language/Communication 9

 ENG-1013 English Composition I, ENG-1023 English Composition II,

 SPE-1003 Principles of Public Speaking or equivalent courses

 Social Sciences 6

 Humanities 3

-Science/Mat History General Edu h cation Electives 6 3 18 45 hours Electives or Minor Courses 15 hours 60 hours Biblical Studies s Courses BIB-1013 BIB-1023 BIB-2003 BIB-2013 BIB-2033 BIB-3053 Introduction to the Old Testament Introduction to the New Testament Biblical Interpretation Pentateuch New Testament Gospels Pauline Epistles or BIB3063 Book of Acts 3 3 3 3 3 18 hours Pastoral Studie es Courses CEM-2133 OTR-2013 OTR-4013 PAS-1013 PAS-1023 PAS-2013 PAS-2023 PAS-3023 PAS-3023 PAS-3043 PAS-3043 PAS-4023 PAS-4092 Leadership of Christian Educational Ministries Global Evangelism Developing a Missional Church Introduction to Christian Service Spiritual Formation (or THE-1023) The Practice of Christian Ministry History & Polity of the Church of the Nazarene Pastoral Care and Counseling Christian Preaching I Christian Preaching II Church Administration and Finance Senior Ministry Integration 3 3 3 3 3 3 3 3 3 3 2 35 hours Foundational Studies Courses HIS-1013 PHI-3013 THE-3023 THE-3033 THE-4043 Introduction to Church History Philosophy and Christian Ethics Systematic Theology I Systematic Theology II Doctrine of Holiness 15 hours 3 3 3 3 3
+Science/Math 6 6

+History General Education Electives 3 18

+Electives or Minor Courses 45 hours 15 hours

+60 hours

+Biblical Studies Courses

+BIB-1013 Introduction to the Old Testament 3

+BIB-1023 Introduction to the New Testament 3

+BIB-2003 Biblical Interpretation 3

+BIB-2013 Pentateuch 3

+BIB-2033 New Testament Gospels 3

+BIB-3053 Pauline Epistles or BIB3063 Book of Acts 3

+18 hours

+Pastoral Studies Courses

+CEM-2133 Leadership of Christian Educational Ministries 3

+OTR-2013 Global Evangelism 3

+OTR-4013 Developing a Missional Church 3

+PAS-1013 Introduction to Christian Service 3

+PAS-1023 Spiritual Formation (or THE-1023) 3

+PAS-2013 The Practice of Christian Ministry 3

+PAS-2023 History & Polity of the Church of the Nazarene 3

+PAS-3023 Pastoral Care and Counseling 3

+PAS-3033 Christian Preaching I 3

+PAS-3043 Christian Preaching II 3

+PAS-4023 Church Administration and Finance 3

+PAS-4092 Senior Ministry Integration 2

+35 hours

+Foundational Studies Courses

+HIS-1013 Introduction to Church History 3

+PHI-3013 Philosophy and Christian Ethics 3

+THE-3023 Systematic Theology I 3

+THE-3033 Systematic Theology II 3

+THE-4043 Doctrine of Holiness 3

+15 hours

+Completion of the Pastoral Ministries major fulfills educational requirements for ordination as elder in the Church of the Nazarene.

+Students should note that the individual districts in the Church of the Nazarene have autonomy in determining which courses fulfill the educational requirements for ordination.
+Students should consult with their respective district ministry board to determine what courses are required for ordination by that district.